An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 Our next meaning of 'bring up' is very different to the previous one that we've just looked at

-The idea behind this is that the person who brings the subject up, wants to do so for a particular reason, i.e. the subject did not enter into the discussion by chance, in which case the phrasal verb 'come up' (post coming soon) would be applicable.
+The idea behind this is that the person who brings the subject up, does so intentionally, i.e. the subject did not enter into the discussion by chance but because somebody wanted to discuss it.
+(By the way, if a subject enters into a conversation naturally, then the phrasal verb 'come up' (link here) would be applicable.)

-This can be heard often in business English, especially when talking about meetings and agendas for subjects that need to be discussed.
+This can be heard often in business English, especially in reference to meetings and agendas for subjects that need to be discussed.
 It is also equally common to use it outside of the business world, when talking about general conversations or discussions.

 MEANING 4: To vomit